Avatars that listen back.

 A summary of what AVTR-1 does and why it matters.

 AVTR-1 is a real-time conversational talking-head model that animates a single reference photo from speech.
-Unlike prior portrait-animation systems that treat the avatar as a passive listener when not speaking, AVTR-1 jointly models speaking and listening behavior using dyadic audio conditioning — it attends to both the user's own voice and the voice of the partner on the other end of the conversation.
+Unlike prior portrait-animation systems that treat the avatar as a passive listener when not speaking, AVTR-1 jointly models speaking and listening behavior — it hears both sides of the call.

 The system combines a Latent Motion Flow Matching (LMFM) module with a portrait-warping renderer.
 Motion is generated in a compact latent space at 25 fps using continuous flow matching with an Euler ODE solver; rendering is offloaded to a LivePortrait-style warping pipeline that preserves identity and produces 512×512 video at interactive latency.
 AVTR-1 powers avaturn.live, our production real-time-call avatar product.